fitzwolf/TabSub/README.md

 1/1 [==============================] - 0s 21ms/step
 Top 3 Predicted characters: ['j', 'i', '1'], Actual: image3.png
 Top 3 Confidences: [0.4460022  0.40011805 0.03216499]

+## Additional python scripts

+hand_detector.py: this is no longer used was just a starting point for some simple detection.

+segment_compare.py: this code contains the mean square error determination and is used in process_picture.py

+trainers/* : these python scripts generate various models for use in the prediction phase.

+models_classifier/*: these are trained models that can be used inside of predict_character.py